cb-42/AnNOTEator/README.md

 # Introduction
 Sheet music is a fundamental and important tool for most musicians.
 It makes individuals much faster and more efficient in preparing to play.
 Nowadays, obtaining properly written sheet music of a song could be troublesome unless that song is particularly popular and in the worst case a musician need to transcribe it themselves.
 The AnNOTEators project aims to help with this situation by leveraging neural networks to automatically transcibe each instrument part in a song.
 Due to the 8 week time limit for this project, the team decided to focus on transcribing drum notes and produce drum sheet music from a given song, rather than handle all instrument layers.
-You can find more details of the piepline and framework in the [How this works](https://github.com/cb-42/siads_697_capstone_annoteators#how-this-works) section.
+You can find more details of the pipeline and framework in the [How this works](https://github.com/cb-42/siads_697_capstone_annoteators#how-this-works) section.
 We may expand the scope of this project to cover more instrument components in the future.

 It is important to check out the [Known issues and limitations](https://github.com/cb-42/siads_697_capstone_annoteators#known-issues-and-limitations) sections for more information about factors to be aware of when using this package.